Docs

 XSS / output encoding

 The XSS module detects reflected, stored, and DOM-based cross-site scripting patterns.
-It inspects output encoding mechanisms and analyses web interface components embedded in the binary for unsafe rendering of user-controlled data.
+It inspects output encoding mechanisms and analyses web interface components in the code for unsafe rendering of user-controlled data.

 Vulnerability detection